Kumari 21F (soundtrack): Development

 Sukumar's norm collaborator Devi Sri Prasad signed in as the film's composer during October 2014.
-After reading the script, Prasad agreed to score the film without charging any renumeration.
+After reading the script, Prasad agreed to score the film without charging any remuneration.
 All the songs were unconventional and fresh to the theme and storyline.

 Besides composing, Prasad wrote the lyrics for the song "Bang Bang Bangkok", which he sang with Ranina Reddy and Rita, and also handled choreography.
 Prasad composed a few signature steps during the composition of the song which Sukumar and cinematographer R. Rathnavelu liked and insisted him to choreograph the entire song.
 Ramanjaneyulu wrote the lyrics for the song "Love Cheyyala Vadda" which insists the thoughts of love from a boy's point of view and is sung by Narendra.
 The song "Baby U Gonna Miss Me" featured lyrics written by Krishna Kanth and sung by Prasad's brother Sagar.
 The song "Break Up Patch Up" featured lyrics written by Chandrabose, who previously did the same for the albums in Sukumar–Prasad combination and is sung by M. M. Manasi.

 For "Meghaalu Lekunna", which was sung by Yazin Nizar, Sri Mani wrote the pallavi and Anantha Sreeram wrote the charanams.
 "Meghaalu Lekunna" was recorded using a live orchestra, which Nizar found "rare these days".